 - Parkinson UK will contribute under the IMI2 - Call 13, topic 4 – Mitochondrial Dysfunction in Neurodegeneration, and IMI2 - Call 13, topic 5 – Support and coordination action for the projects in the neurodegeneration area of the Innovative Medicines Initiative.

-- T1D Exchange, a programme of Unitio, will contribute to the IMI2 – Call 10 topic on diabetes
+- T1D Exchange, a programme of Unitio, contributes to the Hypo-RESOLVE project on diabetes.

 - Wellcome Trust will contribute under the IMI2 Call 13 topic 3 – The value of diagnostics to combat antimicrobial resistance by optimising antibiotic use.